-A digital camera tripod is not a must in every shooting situation, but it is a have to have it if you want the highest image performance your camera can offer.
+A digital camera tripod is not a must in every shooting situation, but it has to have it if you want the highest image performance your camera can offer.

-Using the tripod is easier with a remote controller, but most of the cameras have the self timer setting.
-That means you can set it to shoot in 10 seconds – for example – so it will not shake in that moment, you don’t need to touch it.
+The tripod is more comfortable with a remote controller, but most cameras have a self-timer setting.
+That means you can set it to shoot in 10 seconds – for example – so it will not shake at that moment.
+You don’t need to touch it.

-I personally use a remote controller, it is much simple and it is not expensive.
+I use a remote controller; it is much simple and is not expensive.

 This is shooting an almost still large area.
-Almost still because you may have water or clouds for example which are usually moving.
+Almost still because you may have water or clouds, usually moving.

-It is perfectly fine to shoot landscapes without tripods, but just think what a long exposure can give you: water and clouds start looking like veils, stars goes looking like lines or spirals, traffic vehicle lights goes in colorful lines with such a nice effect in night shoots…
+It is excellent to shoot landscapes without tripods, but think what a long exposure can give you: water and clouds start looking like veils, stars go looking like lines or spirals, traffic vehicle lights go in colorful lines and a subtle effect at night shoot.

-All of this can not be archived without a stabilizing tool, and the digital camera tripod is a perfect, not expensive gear that can secure and elevate your camera as needed.
+All of this can not be archived without a stabilizing tool.
+The digital camera tripod is a perfect, not expensive, gear that can secure and elevate your camera as needed.

 … and with stars:

-In my opinion, for great visual performance when shooting architecture, tripod is a must.
-In architecture you will have lot of artistic details which will fail to be clearly visible when zooming into the photos.
+In my opinion, for high visual performance when shooting architecture, a tripod is a must.
+In architecture, you will have many decorative details that will fail to be visible when zooming into the photos.

 Shooting models, fashion photography

-Taking your girlfriend or any other model a nice portrait picture will not always require a tripod.
-As a fast example (not going into details in this post), just take care your camera is set somewhere to 1/250 shutter speed with an 100 ISO and aperture adapted to the daytime or interior light and it will be fine.
+Taking your girlfriend or any other model, a charming portrait picture will not always require a tripod.
+As a fast example (not going into details in this post), take care your camera is set to 1/250 shutter speed with a 100 ISO and aperture adapted to the daytime or interior light, and it will be fine.

-Or just use the presetted portrait setting of your camera and should be fine for most of the brands.
+Or use the presented portrait setting of your camera, which should be fine for most brands.

-Shooting fashion events like a presentation, a tripod is again not required and maybe not possible.
-You’ll be surrounded by a crowd of photographers so no place to set anything in place.
-Shutter speed will have a major role in dealing with that.
+Shooting fashion events like a presentation and a tripod are unnecessary and may not be possible.
+A crowd of photographers surrounds you, so there is no place to set anything.
+Shutter speed will have a significant role in dealing with that.

-Shooting models in studio or outdoor, will require a tripod in some situations.
-If not for your camera then mostly for lighting equipment – flash units.
+Shooting models in-studio or outdoors will require a tripod in some situations.
+If not for your camera, then primarily for lighting equipment – flash units.

-Not a must, but is giving great results in a lot of situations.
-The general idea is that your hand shaking or a standing still tool it will be your choice depending on situation.
-If the subject is not moving then a tripod will be useful.
+Not a must, but it gives excellent results in many situations.
+The general idea is that your handshaking or tripod will be your choice, depending on the situation.
+If the subject is not moving, then a tripod will be helpful.

-To stabilize and elevate your equipment (camera, flash units).
-To keep it still after you finish with the process of setting up your gear before shooting.
-Great set up gets great results…
+We mainly need a tripod to stabilize and elevate your equipment (camera, flash units).
+Keep it still after you finish with the process of setting up your gear before shooting.
+Great setup gets excellent results.

 Types of tripods

-There are several types of tripods, from the least expensive made from aluminum tubing to the more expensive professional tripods which are sturdier, stronger.
-Depending on your needs, the weight of equipment you may want to have one or both type.
+There are several types of tripods, from the least expensive aluminum tubing to the more expensive professional tripods, which are sturdier and more robust.

-Does not mean that a professional photographer will only posses professional tripods and an amateur will get only the cheap and not so strong built ones.
+It does not mean that a professional photographer will only possess professional tripods, and an amateur will get only the cheap and not-so-solidly built ones.

-It is about the equipment tripods have to deal with, so for example a professional photographer may have professional tripods for lighting equipment and a not so expensive one for camera.
+It is about the equipment tripods have to deal with, so a professional photographer may have professional tripods for lighting equipment and a not-so-expensive one for the camera.

-It is about the needs, not about the kind of photographer you consider yourself.
+It is about the needs, not the kind of photographer you consider yourself.

-If you need one for your DSLR or mirrorless camera it will be fine a travel tripod.
+If you need one for your DSLR or mirrorless camera, it will be OK as a travel tripod.

-Writing about tripods, why and if you need one is general idea of my today’s article.
-If you are happy enough with your results and you’re just looking to take pictures for nice memories and share with friends and family, then maybe you do not need one.
+Writing about tripods, why, and if you need one is the general idea of today’s article.
+If you are happy enough with your results and just looking to take pictures for sweet memories and share them with friends and family, then maybe you do not need one.

-If you want the best your camera can offer, then you definitely should go for it.
+If you want the best your camera can offer, you should go for it.
 I hope you enjoyed the article and found it helpful.